 The Bible says in Colossians 3:1-4 “If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 Set your affection on things above, not on things on the earth.
 For ye are dead, and your life is hid with Christ in God.
 When Christ, who is our life, shall appear, then shall ye also appear with him in glory”.

 The Bible is a spiritual book.
 But there are many people who read it as though it were an earthly storybook and they go astray.
-During our recent visit to Nairobi my wife were travelling on a bus and on one of its stops it stopped directly opposite a church which had these words written on its doorpost: “Read: Zech.
+During our recent visit to Nairobi my wife and I were travelling on a bus and on one of its stops it stopped directly opposite a church which had these words written on its doorpost: “Read: Zech.
 3 and Isa.
 61”.

 We both got intrigued and wanted to know what this was all about, so my wife got out her Bible and read.
 In both scriptures we found the word “turban”.
 Now, this is a denomination where both men and women wear turbans; but they got the idea from Bible.
 And yet, the spirit of these scriptures is far from the understanding that this church has.